 Researchers are currently trying to determine which genes may play a role in body-focused repetitive behaviors, which may help doctors diagnose and treat these behaviors in the future.

 Many other factors may also contribute to a person developing chronic cheek biting.
 These include stress, as well as emotional and environmental factors.

 When someone repeatedly bites their cheek, the area can become thick, scarred, and paler than the surrounding tissue.
 Sometimes, the affected area may become inflamed with purple spots.

 When the lining of the cheek becomes irregular, the person may have the desire to continue biting the area to try to create a smooth surface.

-In more severe cases, dentists may notice eroded tissue in the cheek.
+In more severe cases, dentists may notice

 The complications of chronic cheek biting are not only physical.
 People who chronically bite their cheek may stop engaging in social activities to prevent others from observing the behavior.